 You can ask your pharmacist for advice about which product is most suitable for you.

 Making simple dietary changes and not straining on the toilet are often recommended first (see below).

 If your symptoms do not get any better, you should see your GP (see when to seek medical advice above).

 The exact cause of haemorrhoids is unclear.
 However, they’re associated with increased pressure in the blood vessels in and around your anus.

 This pressure can cause the blood vessels in your back passage to become swollen and inflamed.

-Many cases are thought to be caused by too much straining on the toilet, due to prolonged constipation.
+Many cases are thought to be caused by too much straining on the toilet, due to long periods of constipation.
 This is often due to a lack of fibre in a person's diet.